virgaux/pandoras-vox/README.md

 Installer repository for Paid version of splinterlands bot named as pandoras vox, a VIP bot.

 ## New Feature:
+- **Multithreading is now available**.
+Can play bot up to 2 instance.
+- **Autorent** - bot will automatically rent starter cards based on what focus the account have.
+- New battle format compatible.

+## Feature:
 - Unlimited account can be run in one instance.
 - Using win percentage based local history(AKA create your own API)
 - Realtime update of local history win lose percentage.